jmhays/biop-web/problem_sets/ps1.md

 d) (10 pts) Find the energy of the spin chain as a function of temperature, $$E(T)$$.
 Make a sketch of the resulting function for the case $$J > 0$$ and indicate the low and high temperature asymptotes (consider only positive $$T$$).

+e) (2.5 pts) What is the mean value of $$R$$ in the high temperature limit?

-e) (Bonus: 5 pts): Provide some reasons why this is a terrible approximation to lipids in a nanodisc :grin:
+f) (Bonus: 5 pts) Provide some reasons why this is a terrible approximation to lipids in a nanodisc :grin:

 3. (15 pts) **Fluctuations in the canonical ensemble.** An ideal gas is held at constant $$(N, V, T)$$.